kriya-finance/code-test-engineer/README.md

  - r is the installment period interest rate (the Annual Percentage Rate divided by the number of installments)

 https://www.wikihow.com/Calculate-an-Installment-Loan-Payment

+We advice you to take no more than 60 minutes to complete this task.

 ### What we pay attention to when we evaluate your submission
 * Code quality and consistency